-Caesars Entertainment is very active in the US market with retail sportsbooks and mobile betting in place across the country.
+Caesars Entertainment is active in the US market, with retail sportsbooks and mobile betting in place across the country.
 The company is partnered with Grand Victoria Casino for mobile betting and to operate a retail sportsbook.

 Unibet Sportsbook is partnered with Penn National Gaming to offer mobile sports betting through Argosy Casino Alton.
 The sportsbook should launch sometime in 2021, although the firm has not yet announced a specific date.
 Unibet Sportsbook currently has a sports betting license application pending with the Illinois Gaming Board.

 Barstool Sportsbook Illinois

 Barstool Sportsbook operates as a partnership between Penn National Gaming and noted sports news/commentary brand Barstool Sports.
 In March 2021, Barstool Sportsbook officially launched statewide mobile betting in Illinois.

 theScore Bet will bring its social mobile betting app to Illinois sometime in the near future.
 One of the more interesting aspects of this sportsbook is its integration into theScore’s longstanding news and media app.
 When customers place bets through theScore Bet, they can follow their bets and receive updates through theScore’s media app, set their favorite teams, and more.

 FOX Bet Illinois

 FOX Bet has not officially confirmed it will be coming to Illinois, but we believe that will change soon.
 FOX Bet has expanded rapidly since launching in 2019 and shows no signs of slowing.